Mayan art history, epigraphy, iconography, ethnobotany, ethnozoology and Archaeology

 This is a young growing cacao plant we had at the FLAAR office.

-During the years that FLAAR organized educational field trips to help interested people learn about Maya culture, we often came into contact with cacao trees in the area of the Rio de la Pasion and Rio Usumacinta.
-But the major areas for cacao plantations is in Alta Verapaz area and across the other side of the mountains, in the piedmont area between the Mexican border of Chiapas and Escuintla.
-Chocola and Takalik Abaj are two out of thousands of areas where you can easily find cacao groves today in the piedmont area.
+During the years that FLAAR organized educational field trips (1970’s-early 1990’s) to help interested people learn about Maya culture, we often came into contact with cacao trees in the area of the Rio de la Pasion and Rio Usumacinta.
+But the major areas for cacao plantations are in Alta Verapaz area and across the other side of the mountains, in the piedmont area between the Mexican border of Chiapas and Escuintla.
+Chocola and Takalik Abaj are two out of hundreds of fincas where you can easily find cacao groves today in the piedmont area.

 Spuhl Virtu RS Printing Samples Cacao